marsupialtail/rottnest/README.md

 **Despite our affiliations, this is not an official Anthropic-supported project!** Please raise issues here on Github.

 You don't need ElasticSearch or some vector database to do full text search or vector search.
 Parquet + Rottnest is all you need.
-Rottnest is like Postgres indices for Parquet.
-Read more on what it can do for e.g. logs [here](LogCloud.pdf).
+Rottnest is like Postgres indices for Parquet..

 ## Installation